slipstream-code-new/aoc2018/README.md

   `Enum.reduce_while` to continually iterate over the operations via `Stream.cycle` until the repeat is found.
 That's really cool.

+Other things I learned:

-Another thing I learned about was how to use "escript" to build a self-contained command line script in order to run my solution code over the input file.
+* how to use "escript" to build a self-contained command line script in order to run my solution code over the input file.
 That will be something that probably comes in handy in the future.

+* Even though I didn't need the guaranteed uniqueness of a MapSet structure to hold the previously-seen result and detect duplication (since the program would return the first duplication it detected, a plain List would never have duplication anyway) it still has an advantage in terms of the speed of finding an existing element in the collection, because it's implementation makes it a `O(log n)` operation (a list would be `O(n)`).

+* This one makes me feel pretty dumb: remember to check your commit contents thoroughly.
+Apparently I had added the entire lib dir for the app modules into .gitignore while trying to just ignore the escript binary.
+So much for tracking the changes to Day 1. :-/